mdn/content/files/en-us/web/api/subtlecrypto/derivebits/index.md

 ### X25519

-In this live example Alice and Bob each generate an X25519 key pair.
+In this example Alice and Bob each generate an X25519 key pair.
 We then use Alice's private key and Bob's public key to derive a secret, and compare that with the secret generated using Bobs's private key and Alices's public key to show that they are shared/identical.

 #### HTML